 They don’t get paid, for one thing.
 Those of us who don’t work on salary already knew that.
 To each her own, though.
 I’ll leave the day-without-women adherents in peace.

-There’s another observance going on today, or rather a feast: the feast of St. John of God – “the Waif,” as he is described in one account of his life.
+There’s another observance going on today, or rather a feast: the feast of St. John of God – “the Waif,” as he is sometimes known.
 He spent the last few years of his life in unstinting service to the destitute, for the love of God.
 My Laudate app (I do love certain bits of modern technology) advised me this morning of something the saint said:

 First published at Leaven for the Loaf.